BBeamud/misc/README.md

 **[VIRIDIC](http://rhea.icbm.uni-oldenburg.de/VIRIDIC/)**

-In order to run VIRIDIC successfully with a large number of genomes you might have to modify the options of the **[future](https://github.com/HenrikBengtsson/future)** R package in your Rprofile: options(future.globals.maxSize=600000000) (that size it was worked for me in that time)
+*In order to run VIRIDIC successfully with a large number of genomes you might have to modify the options of the **[future](https://github.com/HenrikBengtsson/future)** R package in your Rprofile: options(future.globals.maxSize=600000000) (PS: that size worked for me)*

 `viridic.bash projdir=$output_dir in=$`

 **[ViPTreeGen](https://github.com/yosuken/ViPTreeGen)**

 To compare phages against *Klebsiella* viruses.
 First, you have to make sure that your seq ids are short.

 `ViPTreeGen --ncpus 8 $new_ref_kleb.fasta $output`

 ### Depolymerases